SubrinaAkterRitu/Inventory-Tracking/README.md

 ## License

 This project is released for educational and demonstration purposes.
-The data is entirely fictional — all product names, supplier names, and transaction figures are made up.